XL2248/IKTN/README.md

 # IKTN
-Code for [An Iterative Knowledge Transfer Network with Routing for Aspect-based Sentiment Analysis](https://arxiv.org/abs/2004.01935) of EMNLP21 Findings
+Code for [An Iterative Knowledge Transfer Network with Routing for Aspect-based Sentiment Analysis](https://arxiv.org/abs/2004.01935) of EMNLP21 Findings (early version)

 ## Introduction